tc39/proposal-class-static-block/README.md

 This is not intended as a replacement for public fields, as they provide useful information for static analysis tools and are a valid target for decorators.
-Rather, this is intended to augment existing use cases and make enable new use cases not currently handled by that proposal.
+Rather, this is intended to augment existing use cases and enable new use cases not currently handled by that proposal.

 <!--#endregion:intro-->